MaximumMaxxx/ObsidianRam/README.md

 - Copy the plugin to your obsidian plugins directory

 #### Store install
-- Whenver I get around to it
+- Whenever I get around to it

-**You need an api key from wolframalpha to use this**
+**You need an api key from wolframalpha to use this** You can get that [Here](https://developer.wolframalpha.com/portal/myapps/)
 ## How to use it?
 - Two commands
   - Evalute the math